 212 Journeymen empowered those that have cultivated their personal leadership style and are ready for the next step in their career path.
 With a focus on constructing and building UBC relationships on the jobsite, participants were introduced to business finance cause and effect, emotional intelligence for UBC leaders, adult learning principles, and how to manage healthy conflict.

 Business in Focus Magazine Article: 'Promoting Opportunities in the Trade' Prairie Arctic Regional Council

 Canadian Traveller Referral Program

-Any UBC members from locals outside of the province of Saskatchewan who are interested in work opportunities in the province will need to follow the procedures to join the Canadian Traveller Referral Program.
+Any UBC members from Canada that are interested in work opportunities in the province will need to join the Canadian Traveller Referral Program.
 Click here: Canadian Traveller Referral Program for more information.

-Keeyask / Keewatinohk Hydro Projects
+Keeyask Hydro Project

 Are you interested in working at the Northern Camp jobs?
 If so, please follow this link http://www.gov.mb.ca/jrs/ and make a profile with the JRS.
 Your completed registration will have a reference number - please email firstname.lastname@example.org and provide your reference number, name, local, classification (JM Red Seal / non-ticketed, Apprentice level), and phone number.

 The jobs are a shift of 21 and 7, working 10 hours per day.
-The current rate for a certified carpenter is $36.43 on May 1, 2017.
+The current rate for a certified carpenter is $38.58 on May 1, 2019.
 Flights are provided from the Canadian city closest to the member that is serviced by an International Airport.
 The project is governed by the Burntwood Nelson Agreement which can be found online.